Life after Harry Fay begins for Dungannon Swifts this afternoon as they travel to Institute searching for their first victory in nine games.

 Fay had come under intense pressure in recent weeks, culminating in a dreadful 2-0 home defeat by Bangor in midweek which saw fans turn on chairman Jarlath Faloon after the match.

-“It shouldn’t be a distraction,” he added.
+“It shouldn’t be a distraction,” added Slater.
 “The players are all professional and they understand football.
-These things happen and you just have to get on with it.
+These things happen and you just have to get on with it. “

 Timmy Adamson is a major doubt after coming off against Bangor while Rodney McAree will also be assessed.
 JP Gallagher and Ryan Mullan should both be fit.